myersm0/CorticalParcels.jl/README.md

 A `Parcellation` is a collection of `Parcel`s that all share the same space.
 It's typical, but not verified and not necessarily required, that the parcels within it are non-overlapping.
 The struct contains two fields:
 - a `SurfaceSpace` supplying details of the geometry (particularly, the size of the space) that all its component `Parcel`s must conform to
+  - (if however the geometry is not of interest in your application, then a dummy surface can be created by, for example, `Hemisphere(32492)` where the only piece of information that's strictly required is the number of vertices, 32492 in this case)
 - a `Dict{T, Parcel}` mapping keys of type `T` to parcels, where `T` can be any type that you want to use as keys for accessing and labeling individual parcels

 ## Installation